samd1904/String/README.md

 # String
-A end to end encrypted anonymous chat application with no message history
+A anonymous chat application with no message history